isomerpages/sportsg-corp/_support/Facilities.md

 **Types of Facilities**

-Currently, Sport Singapore has a wide range of facilities that cater to an array of sporting needs, island wide:
+Currently, Sport Singapore has a wide range of facilities that cater to an array of sporting needs, islandwide:

 Sport Singapore Facilities: